Russia's Putin calls for lifting all sanctions against Iran

-UFA, Russia Russian President Vladimir Putin called on Friday for sanctions on Iran to be lifted as soon as possible after a deal is reached on Tehran's nuclear programme.
+UFA, Russia Russian President Vladimir Putin called on Friday for sanctions on Iran to be lifted as soon as possible after a deal is reached on Tehran's nuclear program.

-Iran and six major powers, including Russia, are discussing a deal that would curb Tehran's nuclear programme in exchange for relief from sanctions.
+Iran and six major powers, including Russia, are discussing a deal that would curb Tehran's nuclear program in exchange for relief from sanctions.

 Putin told a news conference in the Russian city of Ufa that there was a question over which sanctions should be lifted and when, but went on to say they should be ended as soon as possible.